AviatrixSystems/Docs/HowTos/default_route_faq.rst

 In Azure, such distinction is less defined via explicit route entries.
 By default any VM in Azure is a public instance with direct Internet access and can be reached from the Internet as long as it has a public IP address.
 This is because Azure automatically programs a system route entry with 0.0.0.0/0 pointing to Internet, as shown in the screenshot below after a VM is launched.
-The system programmed default route is displayed as an Effective Routes.
+Azure's `system programmed default route` is displayed in Effective Routes.

 |system_default_route|